Memories of life at The Halfway House 1954-1956

 On another occasion returning from a holiday, Olaf and Daphne had found that the ceiling wall paper bulging above the front door.
 The paper was full of water from a leak in the bathroom.
 When the wall paper gave way they had a very wet entry, and it seemed to take for ever to mop up and dry out.

-In early 1956, Pam and Ian McLean moved into the Halfway house after their marriage, sharing with Olaf and Daphne until the Richardson’s moved out, then the McLean’s took over their portion of the house.
+In early 1956, Pam and Ian MacLean moved into the Halfway house sharing with Olaf and Daphne until the Richardson’s moved out, then the MacLean’s took over their portion of the house.